 There are certain requirements to be met and any members facing such a request for records should contact our advisory team for support and advice.

-This guidance was correct at publication 21/01/2010.
-It is intended as general guidance for members only.
+This page was correct at publication on 21/01/2010.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.